-Pistole and his wife, Kathy Harp, have two adult daughters.
+Pistole and his wife, Kathy Harp, also a ’78 AU grad, have two adult daughters.

 His parents’ work in education had a profound influence over Pistole and his siblings.
-Cindy (Pistole) Poikonen, BA ’68, began teaching at Anderson University in 1987 in the English Department and retired in 2011 as assistant professor of English.
-Carole (Pistole) Greenwalt, BA ’72, is retired from Anderson Community School Corporation.
-Dr. David Hollis Pistole, BA ’77, is a professor of biology at the Indiana University of Pennsylvania.
+Cindy (Pistole) Crouse, BA ’68, began teaching at Anderson University in 1987 in the English Department and retired in 2011 as assistant professor of English.
+Carole (Pistole) Greenwalt, BA ’72, is retired from Anderson Community School Corporation and served as an adjunct professor at AU.
+Dr. David Hollis Pistole, BA ’77, recently retired as a professor of biology at the Indiana University of Pennsylvania.